Iconica-Development/training_firebase_basics/_slides/3 Realtime Database/01-intro.md

 Firebase Realtime Database allows nesting up to 32 levels deep.

 But...
-Security is done at node level, when a user has acces to a node.
+Security is done at node level, when a user has access to a node.
 He also has access to all child nodes.
 And when fetching data at a node, all child nodes will be included.

-Therefore an as flat as possible JSON structure is recommended!
+Therefore, an as flat as possible JSON structure is recommended!

 ---
 ### Example bad JSON